Easy to use

 Competition: More affordable options abound

 Pledge Gentle Wood Floor Cleaner: Pledge’s wood floor cleaner retails for about $4 per 27-ounce bottle.
 The lemon scent is light, fresh, and very similar to Pledge furniture polish.
 We didn’t mind the scent, but other reviewers have found it to be too strong.
 The cleaner comes in a squirt and mop style bottle that’s quick and easy to use.
 As for performance, this cleaner left our floors squeaky clean with a smooth, gleaming finish.
 The seemingly restored shine to our floors was short-lived, though, lasting only a few hours, sometimes a day depending on the floor traffic.
-This cleaner is formulated with chemicals, so if you’re looking for non-toxic, you’ll want to skip this one.
+This cleaner is formulated with chemicals, so if you’re looking for a plant-derived option, you’ll want to skip this one.

-Method Wood Floor Cleaner: Method products are “greener” and a less toxic option than Pledge, but since it has a strong almond fragrance, it does have some chemicals.
+Method Wood Floor Cleaner: Method products are a more “greener” option than Pledge, but since it has a strong almond fragrance, it does have some chemicals.
 If you don’t like scent: beware, it’s probably too strong for you.
 Method's wood floor cleaner retails for about $5 for a 25-ounce bottle made from biodegradable ingredients.
 It is available in a squirt and mop style bottle and as larger refills.
 It works in the same way as Bona: Apply to the floor and use a dry mop or cloth to wipe clean.
 It’s ready to go right out of the bottle with no need for diluting and is safe for both sealed hardwood and laminate floors.
 Of the three, this cleaner takes a little longer to dry but doesn’t leave any streaks or residue behind.

 Yes, buy it.